writethedocs/www/docs/guide/writing/style-guides.md

 - [Writing Style](https://developers.google.com/style/)

 ## Other resources
-If you don't think that any of these resources meet your needs, maybe you should consider creating your [own style guide document](http://www.writethedocs.org/style-guide/).

 Rather than reinvent the wheel, here are some resources curated by [Ivan Walsh](http://www.ihearttechnicalwriting.com/style-guide-technical-writing/) (Kudos!):